 Constable’s ‘The Grove, or the Admiral’s House in Hampstead’ goes back to the time when he spent his summers in Hampstead.
 It is a very evocative picture- the texture of the clouds, swirling trees and the typical English chimney stacks standing against them.
 I looked at it and immediately wanted to jump on a plane to London and visit Hampstead to know if the house still exists.
 Great art does that.
 It moves you.
 Piques your curiosity.
 Makes you dream.
 Just like Monet’s ‘Summer’ and his ‘View of Vétheuil-sur-Seine’ paintings.
 Both sun-drenched shimmering images of the rural idyllic bliss of Vétheuil and Giverny really transport you instantly through time and space to a different world.
 A world of your own.
 Where imagination and reality can sit side by side.
 I sometimes think I am privileged to have lived in a world before the internet existed.
 Or maybe I am wrong?
 Maybe we are living in the golden age right now.
 The digital age of zero boredom where we swipe through multiple sources of inspiration.
 Pretty much anything you want to know about a place, is online.
 The only negative side of living in a world where information is online and easy to access is that I think is that there’s not much left to the imagination….which I think is important to nurture when it comes to travel.
 It is great to have all these amazing source of information at our fingertips but there has to be some mystery in life.

 Going back to the theme of how art influenced me to travel, it got me thinking of how the artists of yesteryear were the original influencers of travel.
 Back in an age when there was no social media, no Instagram, people would come to art galleries like the Alte Nationalgalerie to form an opinion, an image of the world around them.
-The 19th century and the romantic period preceding it was a glorious era of travel when artists like Caspar David Friedrich ( his haunting ‘Monk by the Sea’ in picture.) went into nature to seek the meaning of life.
+The 19th century and the romantic period preceding it was a glorious era of travel when artists like Caspar David Friedrich (his haunting ‘Monk by the Sea’ in picture) went into nature to seek the meaning of life.
 Fuelled by their wanderlust to discover and document the unknown, artists like Caspar David Friedrich, Monet and Van Gogh would travel long distances, often by foot to document the many worlds that exist within this world.
-Plus there is also the other journey that we often don’t talk enough about in travel-the journey within us, the way travel changes us inside and makes us grow.
-These artists focussed on their inner journey too.
+Plus there is also the other journey that we often don’t talk enough about in travel – the journey within us, the way travel changes us inside and makes us grow.
+These artists focused on their inner journey too.
 That’s a journey that I think we’re forgetting in this ever connected age of the internet and social media.
-Phones are important, blogs help people traveller better and Instagram is a beautiful waste of time but we need to take time to disconnect and space to get bored.
+Phones are important, blogs help people travel better and Instagram is a beautiful waste of time but we need to take time to disconnect and space to relax.

 10 years of the BudgetTraveller: thank you for being part of my journey.
 If I have influenced or made a difference to the way you travelled in the past, let me know!
 This post was not sponsored but definitely influenced and inspired by a project I did last summer with the Museum Island in Berlin and Google Arts and Culture.
 If like me, you are curious about what Monet’s Waterlilies or Van Gogh’s Starry Night looks like up close, then please download the Google Arts and Culture app.
 Also if you are visiting Berlin, do spare some time to visit the magnificent Museum Island where you travel several countries and lifetimes in one place-I love it.